Published on Sunday 25 September 2016 06:26

 Ten Second Review

 The Audi A3 is a vehicle that has always sold on discretion.
-Yes, you can buy tarmac-scorching S3 and RS3 sports models with look-at-me colour schemes and big alloy wheels, but the standard A3 model is the very acme of understatement.
+Yes, you can buy tarmac-scorching S3 and RS3 sports variants with look-at-me colour schemes and big alloy wheels, but the standard A3 model is the very acme of understatement.
 You only have to open the door of the latest model and get inside to realise this.
 Your first thought is "Where are all the controls?"
 Then you realise that Audi has been confident enough not to feel the need to festoon the dash with buttons in order to make the car look well equipped.

 Design and Build